-These examples might seem childish or even mildly offensive but if delivered correctly, they convey that you don’t take yourself too seriously, that you won’t be won over too easily and that you have high standards!
+These examples might seem childish or even mildly offensive but if delivered correctly with a smile, they convey that you don’t take yourself too seriously, that you won’t be won over too easily and that you have high standards.

 The teasing nickname is one that is slightly ambiguous in its meaning, but not in its delivery, something that is the essence of flirting.
 You certainly don’t want to make anyone feel insecure, so if you are unsure how the other person might react, use a teasing nickname that is more subdued than the examples I have given.

 Attraction is all about spiking emotions and making each other smile.
-If you use a teasing nickname whilst still making it known that you like the person in question (smiling is one of many universal indicators), you can create a feeling of attraction that is distinguished from anyone else they have recently met.
+If you use a teasing nickname while still making it known that you like the person in question – smiling is one of many universal indicators – you can create a feeling of attraction that is distinguished from anyone else they have recently met.